Cray-HPE/docs-csm/operations/kubernetes/Determine_if_Pods_are_Hitting_Resource_Limits.md

 1. Check if a pod was killed/restarted because it reached its memory limit.

-    1. (`ncn-mw#`) Look for a Kubernetes event associated with the pod being killed/restarted.
+    1. Look for a Kubernetes event associated with the pod being killed/restarted.

        ```bash
-       kubectl get events -A | grep -C3 OOM
+       ncn-mw# kubectl get events -A | grep -C3 OOM
        ```

        Example output: